 Folk Tales and Legends: We read the story How Chipmunk Got His Stripes and acted it out with realistic animal puppets.
 We discussed the lessons taught in the story, meant for people of all ages.

 Book Tasting: I have a large collection of nonfiction and fiction books that have to do with Native American people and their culture and stories.
 I brought a variety to the tipi and everyone had a chance to sample a few and to compare fiction and nonfiction books.

 We were fortunate to have a drum group and hoop dancers from the Wind River Reservation in Wyoming perform for us at an assembly toward the end of the week.
 They even invited all the students to join in and dance with them at the end!

 We kept our book and flag displays up in the library so students could explore further and find related resources easily.

 We hung up posters throughout the school that we borrowed from our Office of Public Instruction around the theme of “Honor Your Self.”
 Our OPI also gave us a poster set called “Have You Ever Seen a Real Indian?” with photographs of Native Americans of all ages with a bit of information on each about their name, career, and tribe.

 You can learn more about our unit by watching this clip and reading this news report from our local television station!

 YOU CAN DO IT!

-If you live in a state like Montana where it is mandated by law to teach about Native American culture and history, this would be a fun way to deliver the content required in an engaging way that students are likely to remember.
+If you live in a state like Montana where it is mandated by law to teach about Native American culture and history, this would be a fun way to deliver the content required in an engaging manner that students are likely to remember.
 To get started, I recommend you contact your state’s department of education for recommended resources.
-Who knows, you may find that they will provide information and resources free of charge like our OPI does!
+Who knows, you may find that they will provide information and resources free of charge like our Office of Public Instruction does!